brainnetome/diffusionkit/source/download.rst

  │   └── t1.nii.gz
  └── sub02.tar.gz

-We recommand user to follow the tutorial page for more
+We recommand users to follow the `Tutorial Page <tutorials.html>` for step-by-step introduction of the functionalities of DiffutionKit.

 IN A HURRY?
 Download all the data files above and run the `Test Script <https://raw.githubusercontent.com/liangfu/diffusionkit/master/source/static/process_advanced.sh>`_ ,